Updated CIF Guidelines - Effective Immediately

 The results of the Saskatchewan Social Enterprise Sector Survey 2015 have been released!
 This is the first profile of social enterprises in Saskatchewan.
 Social enterprises work in communities to achieve training, income, social, cultural, and environmental mission.
 They contribute to local economies and growth while striving to address social inequalities.
 Thank you to everyone who participated in this survey.

+Check out the full report here.
 Similar surveys have been conducted in other provinces across Canada and the results of these surveys are available here.